priscillaluong/competition/README.md

 ==============

 - already combined the gallery into master and update the nav link
-- will style it later
+- will style it later (done)
-- need to test again on all browsers
+- need to test again on all browsers (gallery and subpage should be ok now, fixed the hover)
-- tested on desktop and mobile ( Wyn can you help to solve the hover effect on mobile touch screen for category page)

 ==============

-Also can you all update the path and organise the files js/css/ in destinated folder please
+TO DO:
+-Fix nav bar across the site
+-Fix homepage responsive on mobile/tablet
+-slider arrow button
+-python form
+-add footer to gallery section